Skip to main content

 Warriors Heart Texas photo 4

-Warriors Heart Texas accepts 24 insurance providers including Aetna, Anthem, BlueCross BlueShield, Bright Health, CareFirst.
-Coverage varies by plan.
-Call (833) 567-5838 for free verification.
+Warriors Heart Texas accepts 24 insurance carriers including Aetna, Anthem, BlueCross BlueShield, Bright Health, CareFirst.
+Coverage varies by plan — deductibles, copays, day limits, and pre-authorization requirements differ.
+Under the Mental Health Parity Act, commercial plans must cover addiction treatment at parity with medical care.
+Call (833) 567-5838 for a free 5-minute benefits check.

-Warriors Heart Texas offers Co-Occurring Mental Health, Detox, with therapies including 1-on-1 Counseling, Family Therapy, Eye Movement Therapy (EMDR), Twelve Step Facilitation.
-Plans are individualized.
+Warriors Heart Texas offers Co-Occurring Mental Health, Detox with evidence-based therapies including 1-on-1 Counseling, Family Therapy, Eye Movement Therapy (EMDR), Twelve Step Facilitation.
+Each admission starts with a clinical assessment against the ASAM criteria to match program intensity (detox, residential, IOP, or outpatient) to clinical need.

-Treatment starts with a comprehensive assessment, then a personalized plan with individual therapy, group sessions, and evidence-based methods.
-Programs typically last 42+ days.
-Aftercare planning ensures ongoing support.
+Treatment typically begins with a comprehensive clinical assessment, then a personalized plan combining individual therapy, group sessions, and evidence-based methods such as CBT, DBT, and motivational interviewing.
+Programs at Warriors Heart Texas typically last 42+ days.
+Aftercare planning — which may include sober living, outpatient follow-up, and peer support groups — ensures ongoing support after discharge.
+Per NIDA research, 90+ days of engaged treatment significantly improves long-term outcomes.

 Recovery Resources & Guides